sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/asia/china/README.md

 ## Great Flood (2300 - 1920 BCE)

 Not so much a myth as an account, it lines up with Korea's founding myth, that of Dangun.
+The best account of this I've found is in WIC by Velikovsky.

 *"The Great Flood of Gun-Yu, also known as the Gun-Yu myth, was a major flood in ancient China that allegedly continued for at least two generations, which resulted in great population displacements among other disasters, such as storms and famine.
 People left their homes to live on the high hills and mountains, or nest on the trees.
 According to mythological and historical sources, it is traditionally dated to the third millennium BCE, or about 2300–2200 BCE, during the reign of Emperor Yao."* [1]